 The best foods for glaucoma don’t cure the condition, but they can help protect your optic nerve and support eye health.
-Research shows that diets rich in fruits, vegetables, whole grains, and fatty fish may reduce glaucoma risk and improve intraocular pressure control.
-In this guide, we’ll explore how nutrition impacts glaucoma, highlight top foods for prevention and management, outline what to limit, and offer meal ideas to help you nourish your vision.
+Research indicates that diets rich in fruits, vegetables, whole grains, and fatty fish may lower the risk of glaucoma and enhance intraocular pressure control.

 How Diet Influences Glaucoma Risk and Progression